mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ### Forecasting Part

-In forecasting part we used two different approaches on regression.
-Those are MLP (Neural Net) and SVM.
-In this part we are given a dataset that contains USD/EUR exchange rates that contains 390 data points.
-We are asked to use first 320 data point to train our machnines and 70 data points to test how well it was trained.
-In this time series analysis I modified my training dataset using the exact same data as in Exchange Rate dataset.
-We are using `neuralnet` library for MLP and `e1071` library for SVM I formed a new matrix as shown below;
+ın forecasting part, two different approaches on regression are used, which are MLP (Neural Net) and SVM.
+For this end, a dataset contains USD/EUR exchange rates that contains 390 data points are given.
+It is asked to use of first 320 data point to train our machnines and 70 data points to test how well it was trained.
+In this time series analysis, it is modified by prepared training dataset using the exact same data as in Exchange Rate dataset.
+The `neuralnet` library for MLP and `e1071` library for SVM are used to form a new matrix as shown below;

 | First Day      |    Second Day | Third Day  | Prediction Day |
 | :--------: | :--------:| :---------: | :---------:|